 Ailsa Russell, PhD

 Clinical Director for the Doctorate in Clinical Psychology

 University of Bath

 Dr. Russell addresses treatment approaches for people with OCD and autism spectrum disorders.
 Her research with colleagues at Kings College London has focused on studies of people with autism, in particular trying to adapt or develop effective psychological interventions for anxiety, OCD, and other emotional disorders.

 Please note: Last-minute room changes for some events and sessions are not reflected in this program.
 Please check for updates at the conference registration desk.

-A new live web-based continuing education program, group consultation offers clinicians from all disciplines an exclusive opportunity to further their clinical training in anxiety, depression, and related disorders through a series of three one-hour discussions about their challenging cases led by renowned clinical experts.
+A new live web-based continuing education program, group consultation offers clinicians from all disciplines an exclusive opportunity to further their clinical training in anxiety and mood disorders, OCD, and PTSD through a series of three one-hour discussions about their challenging cases led by renowned clinical experts.